Capgemini/microsoft-team-labs/codelabs/alm-new-project.md

 # Generate a new project

 ## Introduction

 ### What you will build

 In this tutorial, you will generate a set of files files for a new project based on a standardised template that will:
 - To create a source repository to store your development changes
 - Create pipelines which builds, validates and deploys code to specified environments
 - Can also generate additional files during the project lifecycle as the solution grows
-- Create unmanaged solutions in Master environment
+- Create unmanaged solutions in <Project Name>Master environment
 - Using the ADO generator to create the pipelines etc - inputs and outputs
 - Setup branch policies and repo permissions